MicrosoftDocs/visualstudio-docs/docs/ide/customizing-window-layouts-in-visual-studio.md

 ## Arrange and dock windows

-A document window or tool window can be *docked*, so that it has a position and size within the IDE window frame, or floating as a separate window independent of the IDE.
-Tool windows can be docked anywhere inside the IDE frame; some tool windows can be docked as tabbed windows in the editor frame.
-Document windows can be docked within the editor frame, and they can be pinned to their current position in the tab order.
+A document window or tool window can be *docked*, so that it has a position and size within the IDE window frame.
+You can also position it as a separate floating window that's outside of the IDE.

+### Tool windows

+You can dock a tool window anywhere inside the IDE frame.
+You can also dock some tool windows as tabbed windows in the editor frame.

+### Document windows
+You can dock document windows within the editor frame, and you can pin them to their current position in the tab order.

+### Tool and document windows

 You can dock multiple windows to float together in a *raft* over or outside of the IDE.
 Tool windows can also be hidden or minimized.

 You can arrange windows in the following ways: